PlayTechnique/andrew/README.md

 3. Andrew uses the page's mtime.
 This means that if you edit a page that does not contain the `andrew-publish-time` element, then you will push it back to the top of the list.
 This is the worst solution if you're using andrew in a container.

+If you want to automate generating the datestamp, this'll get you where you want to be on macOS or linux `date +"%Y-%m-%d %H:%M:%S"`

 ### Semantically Meaningful Andrew-specific HTML elements
 ```html